In this article

 Some commonly reported problems with wisdom teeth include:

-Signs you may need your wisdom teeth removed include:
+According to the American Dental Association, signs you may need your wisdom teeth removed include:

+Premolars, also called bicuspids, are located between the canines and molars.
 There are eight premolars, which replace all of the primary molars when they fall out.

 In this article